-These include an "FS" Switch (originally used for Handsfree Device = Freisprecheinrichtung), an Interior Light Switch, a "TAXI" Switch, an "ALARM" Switch (available with either a black face or a red face) and a "Fan" Switch.
+These include, amongst others, an "FS" Switch (originally used for Handsfree Device = Freisprecheinrichtung), an Interior Light Switch, a "TAXI" Switch, an "ALARM" Switch (available with either a black face or a red face) and a "Fan" Switch.
 Specific details of these particular switches are noted below.

 The switches have perfectly matching red illumination and will dim with the dashboard lights at night if you connect the appropriate pins from the switch to the vehicle dimmer circuit.